kevinohuchukwu/British-Airways-Customer-Review-Analysis/README.md

 # Understanding The Data
 ## Python Usage
 You can fetch data from the British Airways reviews page using the following Python code:
 ```python
 url = "https://www.airlinequality.com/airline-reviews/british-airways"
 HEADERS = {
     "User-Agent": "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/123.0.0.0 Safari/537.36"
 }
 response = requests.get(url, headers=HEADERS)
 response.raise_for_status()
 print(response.text)
 ```python

-### This script is a basic web scraping setup that retrieves and prints the raw HTML of the specified webpage.
-It’s the first step in processing the page, which could involve further parsing or analysis using libraries like BeautifulSoup.